smbct/smbct.github.io/series/x86_64_assembly/pt7.markdown

     pop rbp
     ret

-; constants
-max_iteration:
-    .word 500
-double_4_cst:
-    .double 4.
-double_2_cst:
-    .double 2.
 {% endhighlight %}

 As we previously did, we will define some constants to make the code simplify the code and make it more readable.
-One constant will define the maximum number of iterations as an integer.
+One integer constant will define the maximum number of iterations : `500`.
-We chose the value `500` here.
-Two other constants define double prevision floating point values that are used in the convergence algorithm : the value `4.`, used to test the convergence, and the value `2.` used to compute the new iteration :
+Two other constants define double precision floats that are used in the convergence algorithm : the value `4.`, to test the convergence, and the value `2.` to compute the new iteration :

 <div class="code_frame"> x86 assembly | convergence constants </div>
 {% highlight nasm linenos %}